zurovirus/savage-loot-tracker/README.md

 ## Getting Started

-Node v20.9.0 or later installed npm v10.2.3 or later installed
+Node v20.9.0 or later installed.

+npm v10.2.3 or later installed.

 The Node installer comes with npm, you can download the latest version [here.](https://nodejs.org/en/download/)